pracsec/SpecterInsight-Publc/README.md

 # SpecterInsight-Publc
-Public releases ans ticket tracking for SpecterInsight.
+Public releases and ticket tracking for SpecterInsight.